Mpanda, Tanzania: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types D and G. It's important that you choose the right kind.
-The majority of adapters for sale now are just plugs and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types D and G. Make sure to choose the right type.
+Many adapters currently sold are simply plug changers and require your devices to change the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should work in most areas.

 Airplane phone mount